Children's Hospital is part of the UPMC family.

 If the child’s physician did not order sedation but you are concerned that your child may need it during the MRI, please alert the radiology scheduler.

 While the child is sedated and the MRI is taking place, he or she will be monitored constantly.
 Breathing, heart rate, blood-oxygen level and blood pressure will be tracked.
 In addition, the child will be watched on a camera in the MRI scanner.
-The nursing staff will report any movement to the doctor, in which case additional sedation may be needed.
+The nursing staff will report any concerns to the doctor, in which case additional sedation may be needed or the test can be aborted and rescheduled.

 In some instances, children with certain medical conditions or characteristics cannot be given sedation medications safely and require general anesthesia.
 Often this can only be determined after the child is evaluated in person by the physician administering the sedation.
 When this occurs the sedation team of nurses and doctors will meet with the parent and reschedule the procedure under general anesthesia.